 Your tax year is the calendar year.
 You moved from your home in May and started renting it out on June 1.
 You can deduct as rental expenses seven-twelfths of your yearly expenses, such as taxes and insurance.

 Starting with June, you can deduct as rental expenses the amounts you pay for items generally billed monthly, such as utilities.

 If you rent part of your property, you must divide certain expenses between the part of the property used for rental purposes and the part of the property used for personal purposes, as though you actually had two separate pieces of property.

-You can deduct the expenses related to the part of the property used for rental purposes, such as home mortgage interest, qualified mortgage insurance premiums, and real estate taxes, as rental expenses on Schedule E (Form 1040).
+You can deduct the expenses related to the part of the property used for rental purposes, such as home mortgage interest and real estate taxes, as rental expenses on Schedule E (Form 1040).
 You can also deduct as rental expenses a portion of other expenses that normally are nondeductible personal expenses, such as expenses for electricity or painting the outside of your house.

 There is no change in the types of expenses deductible for the personal-use part of your property.
 Generally, these expenses may be deducted only if you itemize your deductions on Schedule A (Form 1040).

 You cannot deduct any part of the cost of the first phone line even if your tenants have unlimited use of it.